notsonormal/IsThisGeekAlive/Readme.md

 ## Website

 The website is built using .NET Core 1.0.
-It is hosted an Microsoft Azure http://isthisgeekalive.azurewebsites.net/.
+It is currently hosted on Microsoft Azure at http://isthisgeekalive.azurewebsites.net/.

 It can, of course, be hosted somewhere else by anyone with a copy the source code.

 ![Example website image](WebsiteExampleImage.png)